 Image and reputation still arguably hold just as much power as an organisation’s actual computing clout.
 Businesses and consumers in some regions are now significantly nervous about a cyber-attack from potential geopolitical adversaries.
 Often anxieties arise as those businesses or individuals are swept up in a political narrative, sometimes one which overplays attack risks.
 This nervousness then changes the way businesses, governments and consumers behave.

 The default position effect may be seen in the private industry as well, with special relevance when we consider privacy and access to our personal data.
 Google and Facebook, common targets for attack on this topic, still enjoy valuable custom among huge percentages of the global population.
 Their dominance (though they’re by no means the only ones) means consumers and businesses have little choice but to engage, placing trust in the companies to keep data safe.
 In return that data is fuel for the algorithms that allow ever more intrusive and granular targeting of consumers.

-The coming year will see serious security challenges presented by all three areas – efficiency from improved analytics (opens in new tab), cloud computing (opens in new tab) power and market momentum – which make challenging the status quo difficult.
+The coming year will see serious security challenges presented by all three areas – efficiency from improved analytics, cloud computing power and market momentum – which make challenging the status quo difficult.
 Whether or not the future will be owned by firms with raw technological might, any defensive or risk-management strategy must heed these global themes, investigate the impact on their organisations and users, and chart a course through.

-- Protect yourself online with the best antivirus software (opens in new tab).
+- Protect yourself online with the best antivirus software.

 Are you a pro?
 Subscribe to our newsletter